noaione/yuusha-shoukan-ln/sources/v11/chapter5.md

 unprecedented, so even supplementing missing information with guesswork is difficult.

-(...
-Iris, did some kind of trigger for this happen?)
+(...Iris, did some kind of trigger for this happen?)

 (Hmmm, I can’t think of anything that comes to mind. ...No, come to think of it, after talking to you in the dream, I thought I heard a ‘click’ as my